DelphiPackageManager/DPM/docs/dspec.md

 # Package Spec (dspec)

-The Package Spec file (packagename.dspec) is a json file which defines the package metadata, which compiler/platforms the package supports, and which files are to be included in the package.
+The Package Spec file (packagename.dspec) is a json file that defines the package metadata, which compiler/platforms the package supports, and which files are to be included in the package.

 ## metadata (required)